 Parts, cartridges and new trim:

 Whether you need parts or cartridges or are looking for new trim, please examine your faucet or original fixture for a manufacturer’s name or logo.
 If you cannot find any name or logo, please come with a photo of the fixture on your cell phone, camera or in print.
-Even better, if you can email the photo to us, we can do the research to identify and find the part you need.
+Even better, if you can email or text the photo to us, we can do the research to identify and find the part you need.

 Parts are very difficult to identify if you just bring in a portion of the fixture.
 Help us to help you by taking a photo and giving your fixture a thorough examination for identifying marks.